nosarthur/nosarthur.github.io/_posts/2016-05-24-deep-learning.md

 for the gradient descent based methods to converge fast.
 Note that the choice of the activation function also affects the size of the gradient.
+It is also worth noting that considering the complexity of the whole NN, it is not clear why gradient descent works so well in practice.

-A common choice is the cross-entropy function, i.e.,
+A common choice of the cost function is the cross-entropy function, i.e.,

 $$C_x = -[y(x)\log a + (1-y(x))\log(1-a)] $$